 Additional Support Needs Grant

-We can support young people with additional needs to access Scouting or to take part in specific activities.
-We’ll help fund specialist equipment, training for volunteers or to allow a carer or other support to attend an activity.
-Adaptations to buildings will not be considered under this grant.
+We can support members with additional needs to access Scouting or to take part in specific activities.
+We’ll help fund specialist equipment, training for volunteers, or to allow a carer or other support to attend an activity.

 We want to help you grow Scouting locally, so we’ll provide £400 in financial support towards specific start-up costs like hall hire or membership fees.